Ishan9970/Amazon-Sales-Operational-Performance-Analysis/README.md

 ## 📊 Project Overview

-This project analyzes Amazon India fashion sales data to identify:
+This project analyses Amazon India fashion sales data to identify:

-- Revenue drivers
+- Key revenue drivers
 - Operational performance trends
 - Category concentration risk
 - Geographic revenue clustering

-The objective was not just to report totals, but to understand **what is actually driving revenue performance**.
+The focus is not just on reporting metrics, but on **quantifying what drives revenue performance** using structured analytical methods.

 The workflow combines:

 - **SQL** for data validation and aggregation
-- **Python** for analytical decomposition and correlation analysis
+- **Python** for decomposition analysis and demand insights
-- **Power BI** for executive-level dashboard visualization
+- **Power BI** for executive-level dashboard visualisation

 ---

 ## 🗂 Dataset Summary

-- Total Revenue: ₹71M
+- **Total Revenue:** ₹71M
-- Total Orders: ~100K
+- **Total Orders:** ~100K
-- Total Units Sold: 108K
+- **Total Units Sold:** ~108K
-- Average Order Value (AOV): ₹711
+- **Average Order Value (AOV):** ₹711
-- Units per Order: 1.08
+- **Units per Order:** ~1.08

-Data Period: March 2022 – June 2022
+**Data Period:** March 2022 – June 2022

 ---

 ## 🔍 Key Business Insights

-### 1️⃣ Revenue Is Order-Driven
+### 1️⃣ Revenue Decline Was Driven by Order Contraction

-Revenue decline from April to June was primarily caused by a drop in **order volume**, not pricing.
+Revenue declined by **~21% from April to June**, primarily driven by a **~25% drop in order volume**.

-Revenue = Orders × Units per Order × Price
+A decomposition of revenue shows:

+- **Order volume contributed >120% of the decline**
+- **AOV increased (~6%) and offset ~21% of the loss**

+This confirms that the decline was **volume-driven, not price-driven**.

+---

+### 2️⃣ Revenue Is Highly Concentrated

+Revenue is heavily concentrated in a few categories:

+- **Set → ~50%**
+- **Kurta → ~27%**

+Combined:

+- **Top 2 categories → ~77% of total revenue**
+- **Top 3 categories → >91% of total revenue**

+**Business Risk:**
+High dependency on a narrow product portfolio increases vulnerability to demand shifts.

+---

+### 3️⃣ Demand Is Category-Driven, Not Price-Driven

+- No strong linear relationship between **price and quantity** at transaction level
+- High-priced categories (e.g., Set) still generate the highest demand
+- Low-priced categories do not necessarily drive higher volume

+**Conclusion:**
+Customer purchase decisions are driven more by **product category and perceived value** than by price variation.

+---

+### 4️⃣ Basket Size Is Stable

+- Units per order remain stable at **~1.07–1.08**

+**Implication:**
+- Customers typically purchase **single items per transaction**
+- Limited cross-selling and bundling behaviour

+---

+### 5️⃣ Revenue Is Driven by Customer Traffic

+Since revenue decline is fully explained by reduced order volume while:

+- AOV increased
 - Units per order remained stable
-- Average price slightly increased
-- Orders declined significantly

-Conclusion:
-Revenue movement was **volume-driven**, not price-driven.
+👉 Business performance is primarily driven by **traffic and conversion**, not pricing strategy.

 ---

-### 2️⃣ Category Concentration Risk

-Revenue is heavily concentrated in:

-- **Set**
-- **Kurta**

-These two categories contribute the majority of revenue.

-Business Risk:
-High dependency on limited product segments.

----

-### 3️⃣ Geographic Revenue Clustering
+### 6️⃣ Revenue Is Geographically Concentrated

-Top Revenue States:
+Top contributing states:

 - Maharashtra
 - Karnataka
 - Telangana
 - Uttar Pradesh
 - Tamil Nadu

+👉 **Top 5 states contribute ~56% of total revenue**

+**Implication:**
-Revenue is concentrated in western and southern regions of India.
+Revenue is concentrated in **high-value, urban markets**, indicating both growth opportunity and regional dependency risk.

-Business Implication:
-Urban, high purchasing power markets dominate revenue.

 ---

 ## 📈 Dashboard Preview

 ### KPI Overview
 - Total Revenue
 - Total Orders
 - Units per Order
 - Average Order Value
 - Total Units

 ### Trend Analysis
 - Monthly Revenue Trend
 - Monthly Orders Trend

 ### Driver Analysis
 - Revenue by Category
 - Revenue by State (Map + Top 5 Table)

 ![Dashboard Screenshot](dashboard.png)